Some of our most frequently asked questions. Click on the question to be taken to the answer below:

 This depends on the individual members and what works best for them.
 Some PLAYgroups meet at a different member’s house each week.
 Others meet at the playgroup leader’s house, or meet at a different public venue or park.

 We have many members who cannot host a PLAYgroup at their house for a variety of reasons.
 These members often choose to meet at a park or a public venue.
-Popular choices include the Train at the Mall and the Children’s Museum downtown.
+Popular choices include the EmPower Place and the Library downtown.

 Most of our activities are oriented for the 3-5 year old age range.
 However, we often have older siblings who attend, especially in the summertime when school is out.

 We schedule a wide variety of activities.
-In the past year we’ve scheduled: tours of the Post Office, Smoke Jumper center, Bakeries, and local farms, gymnastics open play dates, cookie decorating with the Emeritus House residents, ice cream socials, apple pressing, and our regular annual events such as the PLAY Network Birthday Party, Annual Open House, Christmas Party, and more!
+In the past year we’ve scheduled: tours of the Post Office, Police Station, Fire Station, Smoke Jumper center, bakeries, and local farms, gymnastics open play dates, cookie decorating with senior citizens, ice cream socials, apple pressing at Fort Missoula and our regular annual events such as the PLAY Network Family BBQ, Favorite Things Party and many more!

 Activities tend to be scheduled for mid-morning or mid-afternoon.
 If we have a large number of members with an alternative schedule, we try to meet their needs as well.